h5md/h5md/draft.rst

 Macroscopic observables are stored as \[variable\] time series for scalar observables and as \[variable\]\[d\] time series for d-dimensional vector observables.
-The variable dimension allows to accumulate time-steps.
+The variable dimension allows to accumulate time steps.
 The name of the group holding these datasets is "observables".
 This group has the same structure as "trajectory": for each observable there is a group containing three
 datasets: the actual data in "value" and the step and time datasets.
+Observables representing only a subset of the particles may be stored in appropriate subgroups similarly to the "trajectory" tree.

 The following names should be obeyed for the corresponding observables:

 * total_energy
 * potential_energy
 * kinetic_energy
+* pressure
 * temperature

 The content of the observables group is the following::